US House's McCarthy opens long-shot impeachment probe of Biden

 "This impeachment is Kevin McCarthy’s shiny new object to distract the public from the fact that the GOP can’t even pass bills to fund the government," Democratic Representative Pramila Jayapal said.

 Several hardline Republicans have said they would not vote for spending bills to keep the government funded without an impeachment inquiry.
-If Congress does not pass those spending bills by the start of the new fiscal year on Oct.
-1, large swaths of the U.S. government would have to shut down.
+If Congress does not pass those spending bills by the start of the new fiscal year on Oct 1, large swathes of the US government would have to shut down.

-One Republicans who had previously been skeptical of the impeachment push, Representative Ken Buck, said McCarthy's decision to allow the Judiciary, Oversight and Ways and Means committees to pursue an impeachment inquiry would prevent the entire chamber from being paralyzed.
+One Republican who had previously been sceptical of the impeachment push, Representative Ken Buck, said Mr McCarthy's decision to allow the Judiciary, Oversight and Ways and Means committees to pursue an impeachment inquiry would prevent the entire chamber from being paralysed.
 "The House should be focusing on spending instead," he said.

-Trump is the only U.S. president to have been impeached twice.
-In 2019, the House charged Trump with abuse of power and obstruction of Congress after he asked Ukraine to investigate Biden and his son on unsubstantiated corruption accusations.
+Mr Trump is the only US president to have been impeached twice.
+In 2019, the House charged Mr Trump with abuse of power and obstruction of Congress after he asked Ukraine to investigate Mr Biden and his son on unsubstantiated corruption accusations.

-In 2021, the House impeached Trump on a charge of inciting an insurrection following the attack on the U.S. Capitol by his supporters.
+In 2021, the House impeached Mr Trump on a charge of inciting an insurrection following the attack on the US Capitol by his supporters.

 He was acquitted both times in the Senate.
-Trump denied wrongdoing and portrayed both efforts as a political "witch hunt."
-He has pressed Republicans to impeach Biden.
+Mr Trump denied wrongdoing and portrayed both efforts as a political "witch hunt".
+He has pressed Republicans to impeach Mr Biden.

 "The bar for impeachment seems to get lower and lower every year," said Republican Senator Lisa Murkowski.

-Public opinion polling has shown many Americans believe Hunter Biden has received special treatment.
-An August Reuters/Ipsos poll found only 49per cent of respondents said it was "believable" that Hunter Biden's legal problems were independent of his father's service as president.
+Public opinion polling has shown many Americans believe Mr Hunter Biden has received special treatment.
+An August Reuters/Ipsos poll found only 49 per cent of respondents said it was "believable" that Mr Hunter Biden's legal problems were independent of his father's service as president.
+REUTERS

-(Additional reporting by Moira Warburton, Jason Lange and David Morgan; writing by Andy Sullivan; Editing by Will Dunham, Scott Malone and Daniel Wallis)

 Read more of the latest in